awslabs/aws-well-architected-labs/content/Sustainability/200_Labs/200_different_datasets_and_their_use_case/_index.md

 ## Introduction

 This lab focuses on optimizing [data patterns for sustainability](https://docs.aws.amazon.com/wellarchitected/latest/sustainability-pillar/data-patterns.html) to reduce the provisioned storage required to support your workload, and the resources required to use it.

-In this lab you will analyse 2 different datasets, with different use case.
+In this lab you will find different independent module.
+Each of them will analyse a different dataset, with a different use case where data is used to achieve different business goals.

-You will assess how each of those datasets is used to achieve business goals.
-From a sustainability perspective, you will learn how to trade off those needs with the best approach for distribution, retention, and deletion of your data, to efficiently use your resources.
+From a sustainability perspective, you will learn how to trade off those needs with the best approach for *distribution*, *retention*, and *deletion* of your data, to **efficiently use your resources**.

+{{% notice note %}}
+**NOTE:** Each module is independent.
+You don't need to follow any order.
+{{% /notice %}}

+One of the best practices from the Well Architected Framework Sustainability Pillar, is to [Align SLAs with sustainability goals](https://docs.aws.amazon.com/wellarchitected/latest/sustainability-pillar/sus_sus_user_a3.html):

+ *"Define and update Service Level Agreements (SLAs) such as availability or data retention periods to minimize the number of resources required to support your workload while continuing to meet business requirements"*.

+ To define our SLAs aligned with our sustainability goals, we need to think about:
+* What are our business objectives?
+* How long do we need to store this dataset?
+* Is this data easy to reproduce?

-We cover topics such as:
+Thus, in these series of Modules, we cover topics such as:

 * Metrics to monitor to understand data access patterns and usage
-* Storage tiers to leverage in Amazon S3 according to those patterns
+* How to leverage Amazon S3 Storage tiers for sustainability according to those patterns
-* Optimal data formats for each case
+* Choosing the best data format
 * Identify and manage unused storage resources
 * Deduplicate data

 ## Goals
-At the end of this lab you will:
+By the end of this lab you will:

 * Understand design principles in the [AWS Well-Architected Sustainability Pillar](https://docs.aws.amazon.com/wellarchitected/latest/sustainability-pillar/sustainability-pillar.html)
 * Understand best practices for [data patterns](https://docs.aws.amazon.com/wellarchitected/latest/sustainability-pillar/data-patterns.html) in the AWS Well-Architected Sustainability Pillar